regovtech/blockchain-training/RevisedQuestions.md

 You have been selected for assessment for Hyperledger Fabric developer certification training sponsored by Yayasan Peneraju Pendidikan Bumiputera.
 This assessment is designed to evaluate your programming fundamentals, critical thinking, and software engineering practices.

-Use any programming language you like to complete this assessment, but we recommend Python, NodeJS, Typescript, or Java.
+Use any programming language you like to complete this assessment, but we recommend NodeJS.

 ## Section 1
 Please complete the following and send the assessment to the email address provided.